skappler/datadep-detector/README.md

 # Possible Improvements of Test dependencies

+## Push Conflicts Events while Execution

+Instead of doing tainting during the execution and heap walking afterwards, we can push data (or events) about conflicting operations on objects *during* the execution, such that while a test end, we already have the necessary informations ready for us.

+I expect troubles for basic types and such...

 ## Refinement - Better capture

 The current implementation is not optimized regarding memory usage and it has memory leaks.